doranchak/zodiac-killer-ciphers/README.md

 Example:  Find corpus samples of length 18 that have 9 unique pairs.
 5 of them must start with the same letter, and 5 of them must end with the same letter:

 `./z18-corpus-scanner-nicodemus.sh 18 9 5`

+### K4 Search

+TODO

+`./`

+### Anagrams corpus search

+Searches corpus for strings that anagram exactly to the given string.
+Example: Find corpus samples that anagram to the string SPIROAGNEW:

+`java -cp ../target/classes com.zodiackillerciphers.corpus.AnagramsSearch SPIROAGNEW`

+### Polybius keyword search

+Polybius keywords have all duplicate letters removed so only unique letters remain.
+For example, CABBAGE becomes CABGE.
+Given a keyword, find all words that are equivalent.

+`java -cp ../target/classes com.zodiackillerciphers.dictionary.KeywordSearch CABGE`

+### Insert word breaks (spaces) in strings from a file

+Takes the given file, one line at a time, and guesses where word breaks might appear, and prints the results.

+`java -cp ../target/classes com.zodiackillerciphers.dictionary.InsertWordBreaksWrapper file_name`